UBCMint/pybullet-RL-walking-model/README.md

 U TO SPAWN BOX IN THE FRONT
 J TO SPAWN BOX IN THE BACK

+**Note:** The simulation is not sensitive enough to detect keystrokes for the box spawn if the key is pressed very briefly, try to press the key for half a second to make sure the box spawns.

 # Code Documentation (For the basic.py file)
 The global variables and functions are listed alphabetically.
 ## Global Variables